Knotx/knotx/documentation/src/main/wiki/Knot.md

 | `transition`                 | `String`                      |        | defines next routing step (Knot), empty for redirects, errors and last routing step |

 ##### Example Knot Responses
-Knots can decide what a next routing step is valid.
-They can also break a routing.
+Knots can decide what next routing step is valid.
+They can also break the routing.
 This section shows example responses.

 *Next Routing Step*

 Knot decides that routing should be continued.
-It sets Transition to `next` and then Server continues a routing according to its [[configuration|Server]].
+It sets `transition` to `next` and then Server continues routing according to its [[configuration|Server]].

 | Name | Value
 |-------:                     | :-------